 Another controversial preacher gained a following in more than thirty countries.
 Jose Luis de Jesus Miranda, associated with Miami, is reported to have banked millions of dollars in America.
 He called himself both Christ Reincarnate and the Antichrist, according to The Times.
 He preached that there is no such thing as sin.
 Suspiciously, his second wife divulged his serial philanderings, his heavy gambling, and his misuse of church donations.
 He came under federal investigation in 2007 (FAIR news, Issue 2, 2007, p.1).

 The increasing wealth and conversion drive of Scientology became notorious.
 This movement gained tax-free status as a religion in America.
 A Scientology leader is reported to have stated: “Our next step is eradicating psychiatry from this planet” (FAIR news, Issue 1, 2007, p.
 4).
 The acute aversion to psychiatry originated with the American founder L. Ron Hubbard, who died in 1986.
 Psychiatrists are understandably in grievance at these insistences.
-Yet there are more widespread factors currently resisting Scientology.
-In February 2008, thousands of protesters demonstrated peacefully in front of Scientology centres throughout the world, and were in obvious disagreement at what they consider to be questionable policies of suppression and misinformation.
-The counter-movement calls itself Anonymous.
+However, there are more widespread factors resisting Scientology.
+In February 2008, thousands of protesters demonstrated peacefully in front of Scientology centres throughout the world.
+These people were in obvious disagreement at what they described as policies of suppression and misinformation.
+The counter-movement called itself Anonymous.
 There are said to have been reprisals involving accusations of “hate crimes” (FAIR news, April 2008, p.
 13).

 However, a problem looms.
 FECRIS has gained critics who urge that human rights violations are in process via discrimination against religious minorities.